It’s not often you hear me talk about a day out in a castle, but I can highly recommend wheelchair-friendly days out in Lincoln Castle.

 Today, after undergoing many transformations and uses, Lincoln Castle stands as a reminder of our turbulent yet glorious past.

 It’s also a great example of what can be achieved when there is a will to make an impenetrable castle accessible.
-Not least the castle walls which were the last place I’d expect to be accessible to wheelchairs.
+The castle walls were the last place I’d expect to be accessible to wheelchairs.

 Access to Lincoln Castle

-The castle is open every day of the year except Christmas Eve, Christmas Day, Boxing Day and New Year’s Day.
+The castle is open every day except Christmas Eve, Christmas Day, Boxing Day and New Year’s Day.

 Check this page before you visit: Lincoln Castle Opening Times

 Lincoln Castle and Lincoln Cathedral sit proudly overlooking Lincoln city centre.
-Whilst, in theory, you could park at the lower levels of the city and walk up, I’d recommend driving to the castle as the streets are steep.
+In theory, you could park at the city’s lower levels and walk up, and I’d recommend driving to the castle as the streets are steep.

-We found a small car park at the East Gate which is the accessible entrance.
-There are numerous small car parks around the castle walls but space is limited.
-During busy times, you might find it difficult to secure a space, especially a disabled space.
+We found a small car park at the East Gate, the accessible entrance.
+There are numerous small car parks around the castle walls, but space is limited.
+You might find it challenging to secure a space during busy times, especially a disabled space.

 You can find a list of car parks with postcodes on this page: Lincoln Castle – Getting Here

 Before I show you what we did inside Lincoln Castle, let me draw your attention to their Accessibility Statement.
 It’s always a good idea to check this first because, as you know, disability and access are unique to each one of us.